Voting in House of Representatives elections

 • have Dutch nationality;

-If you are unable to vote in person, for example because you have to work or are on holiday, you can authorise another voter to cast your vote on your behalf (in Dutch).
+If you are unable to vote yourself, for example because you have to work or are on holiday, you can ask another voter to vote on your behalf (in Dutch).
+This is called a proxy.

-Voting in House of Representatives elections from outside the Netherlands
+Voting in House of Representatives elections from abroad

 Laws and regulations (in Dutch)